-We travel to the western side of the park today, to Dales Gorge, through to Fortescue Falls, Fern Pool and Circular Pool.
+We'll explore the western side of the park his morning, starting at Dales Gorge, through to Fortescue Falls, Fern Pool and Circular Pool.

 Have a refreshing swim in the spring-fed permanent falls of Fortescue falls, ramble along the gorge floor to the lovely fern framed Fern Pool and enjoy the hidden gardens of Circular Pool.

 We depart Karijini and drive to Port Hedland, one of the largest and busiest iron ore ports in the world.